Non-comedogenic label ยท Label claim doubt

 Look at the product role first.
 Is it a cleanser, moisturizer, sunscreen, balm, serum, oil, or makeup product?
 Then check texture clues, rich oils or waxes, fragrance patterns, exfoliating acids, retinoids, and how the product fits beside the routine you already use.
 Acne-prone skin often needs support and moisture, but that support still has to be repeatable.

-Use Rico for the product-fit read
+Use Rico for the Skin Fit read

 Better-fit swap path